What happens if you go over your credit card limit?

 How going over your credit limit affects your credit score

 Going over your credit limit has a good chance of lowering your credit score.
 Why?
-Because 30 percent of your credit score is based on your credit utilization ratio—that is, the ratio of your available credit to your existing debt.
+Because 30 percent of your credit score is based on your credit utilization ratio.
+You can find out yours by using our credit utilization calculator.

-If you go over your credit limit, your debt is exceeding your available credit on that account.
-Depending on how many cards you have, this doesn’t necessarily mean that you’ll be maxing out all of your credit, but if it takes you over 30 percent utilization across all your accounts, it’s still likely to hurt your credit score.
+If you go over your credit limit, your debt is now exceeding your available credit on that account.
+Depending on how many cards you have, this doesn’t necessarily mean that you’ll be maxing out all of your credit, but if it bumps you above 30 percent utilization across all your accounts, it’s still likely to hurt your credit score.

 How overspending affects interest rates